anchetaWern/yellowpill/README.md

 - Generating Select Queries from multiple tables
 - Generating Update, Delete and Insert queries on a single table
 - Adding of where clause to queries
-- Transferring of fields from one table to another (only one field is possible at this time)
+- Transferring 1 or more fields from one table to another (only fields from a single table can be selected)

 ##Current Issues